History of Otago: European explorers, sealers and whalers (1788–1820)

 Boultbee did not understand the "strange custom of tabooing", but he recognised that "any willful breach of it considered a serious matter, & in severe cases punishable by death".
 The security of the intruders depended upon the goodwill of the paramount rangatira in Murihiku, Te Whakataupuka.
 The son of Honegai, who had harried the Tongata Bulla wherever he could, Te Whakataupuka proved less truculent and more skilful in manipulating the new arrivals.
 He became the first to recognise the strategic importance of Ruapuke: he shifted from the mouth of the Matua-a to make his home on the island.
 Te Whakataupuka impressed John Boultbee as "the most complete model of strength, activity & elegance I had seen combined in any man".
 He placed the Europeans under his chiefly protection and at times played and joked with them freely.
 Limits existed to this familiarity.
 Once, when a group of Pākehā engaged in a mock battle with the chief, one accidentally hit his head with a potato (the head of the chief being tapu).
 This "excited him suddenly & caused him to seize a tremendous log of wood, which he threw at them...."
 Cooling quickly, he told them to desist lest he should "perhaps get vexed & hurt them, which he would be sorry to do".
 When Te Whakataupuka's son, who preferred to live with the Europeans, died, Boultbee and his companions feared that Te Whakataupuka might hold them responsible for the boy's death.
 Despite his grief the rangatira refused to allow his warriors to exact revenge.

 The various hapu at Otago from the early 1820s until the 1850s had as their chiefs Tahatu, Karetai and Taiaroa.
-Unlike Te Whakataupuka and his nephew, Tuhawaiki, who became the paramount rangatira in 1834, neither Taiaroa nor Karetai earned renown for physical feats or for warrior habits.
+Unlike Te Whakataupuka and his nephew, Tūhawaiki, who became the paramount rangatira in 1834, neither Taiaroa nor Karetai earned renown for physical feats or for warrior habits.
 Tensions existed between them.
 Karetai functioned as the local chief, but Taiaroa, who had close kinship ties with the Canterbury Ngāi Tahu, had been given land on the western side of the harbour where he established a small settlement.
 When Europeans began visiting regularly he moved his village to the eastern side, close by Karetai's, to muscle in on the trade.
 Trade had increased rapidly.
 In 1823 Kent noted only three villages within the harbour; in 1826 Captain Herd reported five.
 The Otago harbour Māori prospered and Boultbee recorded the arrival at Ruapuke of a boat from Otago laden with '2 large fat hogs & 100 baskets of potatoes each weighing 35 lb' For this they received two muskets and one adze.